tinacms/tina-tailwind-inline-demo/README.md

 - 🦉 Support for dark mode with a mode toggle in the navbar.
 - 📓 Use a reference or jumping off point for your own project.
 - 🖼️ Demo image [from Unsplash](https://unsplash.com/photos/3SfRHVfivdA)

+> Editing is enabled by default and saving will prompt you with the raw _JSON_ and a link to the docs.
+You can disable editing by editing the `tinaOptions` object inside `App.js`.
+To learn how to work with a backend, [check out our docs](https://tina.io/docs/getting-started/backends/).